siddsach/Interpreting-Attention/README.md

 (In Progress) Pytorch implementation of my research in applying self-attention to what models learn.
 Trying to see whether one can use learned attention weights to understand:

-    -->dataset for unsupervised pretraining via language model
+-->choice of dataset for unsupervised pretraining via language model

 -->choice of word embeddings

 -->hyperpameter choice

 -->what subjective language is